CRYPT-onite/guardian/README.md

 # Features

-1.The app provides live data for humidity, body temprature and heart  rate.
+1. The app provides live data for humidity, body temprature and heart  rate.
 2. Notifies the  gaurdian whenever the dependent needs any help or in case of an emergency situation.
-3.It also displays the full day activity and notifies you when needed.
+3. It also displays the full day activity and notifies you when needed.
 4. ShowsLive audio and location and posture

 We have used Raspberry pi and sensors for the same.